 Easy to make, gluten and refined sugar free, these pumpkin energy bites are the perfect little pick-me-up without the guilt.

-Halloween is coming creepily fast, and our doorstep is overflowing with pumpkin.
+Halloween is coming creepily fast (sorry, couldn't resist), and our doorstep is overflowing with pumpkin.
 It's something both of my kids are pretty excited about.
 My youngest is pumpkin-spotting everywhere he goes right now, in fact.
 And that includes our porch.

 Much as I like the excitement that goes with Halloween, I am less enthusiastic about all the candy that's typical.
 Some I am fine with - I'm not a complete grinch - but I'm sure I'm not alone in finding it hard to find the right place to draw the line before crazy sugar rush kicks in.

 These pumpkin energy bites follow in the footsteps of the carrot cake energy bites I shared a while ago.
 Their sweetness comes from the dates, but in this case there's a bit of pumpkin in there to keep them seasonal.
 Some oats, almond flour and chia seeds for good measure and that's pretty much it.

 However you play around, these pumpkin energy bites are a great quick and easy, guilt-free snack that are as good for Halloween or any time you need a little pick-me-up.

 Pumpkin energy bites